prasheelsuvarna/Crash_game/README.md

     return parseFloat((Math.random() * (max - min) + min).toFixed(2));
   };
   ```
-- **Limitation**: This is not cryptographically secure or verifiable.
-- **Recommendation for Improvement**: Use a seed and hash (e.g., `crypto.createHash('sha256')`) to generate a verifiable crash point, as suggested in the assignment.

 ## USD-to-Crypto Conversion Logic
 - **Price Fetching**: Real-time prices are fetched from CoinGecko and cached for 10 seconds.